 We just celebrated Chris and Vienna’s wedding and their Asian-Fusion inspired theme was expertly done!
-Instead of the usual seated placement that we typically see here at the Cuvier Club, the ceremony took place under our pergola framed by hanging carnations.
+Instead of the usual seated placement that we typically see here, the ceremony took place under our pergola framed by hanging carnations.
 The guests were standing, which may seem less formal, but the ceremony also felt closer and more personal.

 Chris and Vienna’s Guestbook.
 Nothing fancy, but elegant in its simplicity.